 Marketing Vs. Outreach

-Although most of the outreach you’ll be doing for your year-end campaign will go directly to your audience, there’s a great opportunity to translate that messaging into a public-facing campaign that can reach more people outside of your audience.
+Although most of the outreach you’ll be doing for your year-end campaign will focus specifically on your audience, there’s a great opportunity to translate that messaging into a public-facing campaign that can help you reach new audiences.

-For every audience outreach as part of your campaign, think about how you can take that messaging and tweak it for a public audience.
-You may also want to consider creating an overall marketing strategy to promote your campaign, depending on your campaign’s theme and your organization’s capacity.
+For every piece of campaign messaging you create for your own audience, think about how you can tweak it for an audience of people who are unfamiliar with your organization.
+You may also want to consider creating an overall marketing strategy to promote your campaign to people outside your donor database.